Congo to receive first group of deportees from US this week, sources say - MyJoyOnline

 The hotel will remain open to other guests, and the deportees will be free to move around, a diplomat and a senior humanitarian source said.

-The deportees will be accommodated in single rooms, with two meals a day provided.
+The deportees will be accommodated in single rooms, with two meals provided daily.
 The site is being secured by Congo's national police and a private security firm.

 Neither Washington nor Kinshasa has said how many deportees would ultimately be sent to Congo.